How to Tip Wedding Vendors in 2019

 - Total cost per hour, per worker needed on your wedding date

-- Total cost per hour, per worker needed to prepare for your wedding
+- Total cost per hour, per worker required to prepare for your wedding

 - Level of demand for the product at the time of reservation